randomutterings/randomutterings.github.com/source/_posts/2013-03-26-centralized-multi-deployment-approach-with-capistrano.markdown

 categories: [Capistrano, Deployments, SOA]
 ---

 Capistrano is most often used for deploying a single Rails application but with a few libraries you can use it to deploy multiple applications or “services” in a service oriented architecture.
-In this article we’ll walk through how to build this type of deployment application with Capistrano.
+In this article I'll walk through how to build this type of deployment application with Capistrano.

 <!-- more -->